Arch-ive/Seasoned-Recipes/content/recipe/main/Crispy Pork Belly/index.md

 recipes: ["All"]
 ---

+Toast the peppercorns and fennel seeds and grind up in the mortar and pestle along with salt and materfoods italian herbs.
+Once it's ground, microplane in garlic and mix together with olive oil.

-Score and salt the skin and rub fennel/herb paste on the underside.
-Let it sit in the fridge for the skin to dry out and the paste to penetrate the flesh
+Rub fennel/herb paste on the underside of the pork and pat dry the skin.
+Salt the skin and let it sit in the fridge so the skin drys out and the paste to penetrate the flesh.

-Roast it /w beetroot and other root veg

-Serve with apple sauce
+>If you have time, check it after a few hours and pat the skin dry again if the salt has done it's thing.

+Turn on the oven and while it's getting to temp, score the skin in 2-3mm strips or as best you can.
+When the oven it at temp pop in the pork (we're going to roast it for 30min on max).

+While it's roasing cut up the veg and season ready to be put in the oven.

+Apple Sauce -

+Peel and slice apple and put into the pan on a medium heat.
+Microplane some orange and lemon zest onto the apple and add some sugar and cinnamon.
+Add some water if it's getting too dry and cook down.

+Check on the pork & veg in the oven; see if you want to crank the heat up again to finish or use the broiler.

+Once you're happy serve the pork + veg + apple sauce.

 >Protip: when cutting the pork, place it skin side down and cut though the bottom down though to the skin